karenastevens/trendingplays_/README.md

 This can be used as part of research when trading options or day trading.

-<h2>Upcoming Features :seedling:</h2>

-:heart: User will be able to click on each ticker to view more information, such as real-time stock prices and other market data

-:heart: User will be able to click on each ticker to view recent news surrounding the company

 <h2>Prerequisites :clipboard:</h2>

 To run Trending Plays, you will need the following: